Transport in Croatia: Pipelines

 The projected capacity of the oil pipeline is 34 million tons of oil per year, and the installed 20 million tons of oil per year.
 The system was built for the needs of refineries in Croatia, Slovenia, Serbia and Bosnia and Herzegovina, as well as users in Hungary, the Czech Republic and Slovakia.
 The total capacity of the storage space today is 2,100,000 m3 for crude oil and 242,000 m3 for petroleum products.
 The pipeline is 631 km long and it is fully controlled by JANAF.
 The system consists of: reception and dispatch Terminal Omišalj on the island of Krk, with two berths for tankers and storage space for oil and derivatives, receiving and dispatching terminals in Sisak, Virje and Slavonski Brod with oil storage space at the Sisak and Virje terminals, Žitnjak Terminal in Zagreb, for storage of petroleum products with railway and truck transfer stations for delivery, reception and dispatch of derivatives.

 Natural gas is transported by Plinacro, which operates 2549 km of the transmission system in 19 counties, with more than 450 overhead transmission system facilities, including a compressor station and 156 metering and reduction stations through which gas is delivered to system users.
 The system houses the Okoli underground storage facility with a working volume of 553 million cubic meters of natural gas.

 Public transport

-Public transport within the most of the largest cities (and their suburbs/satellite towns) in Croatia is mostly provided by the city buses owned and operated by municipal organizations such as Zagrebački električni tramvaj in Zagreb, Promet Split in Split, "Autotrolej" d.o.o." in Rijeka, "Liburnija Zadar" in Zadar, "Gradski Prijevoz Putnika d.o.o." in Osijek, etc.
+Public transport within most of the largest cities (and their suburbs/satellite towns) in Croatia is mostly provided by the city buses owned and operated by municipal organizations such as Zagreb Electric Tram in Zagreb, Promet Split in Split, Autotrolej in Rijeka, Liburnija Zadar in Zadar, Gradski Prijevoz Putnika in Osijek, etc.

 In addition to city buses, the cities of Zagreb and Osijek have tram networks.
-Tram lines in Zagreb are operated by Zagrebački električni tramvaj (which also operates a single funicular line - mostly for tourist purposes - and a gondola lift system), while the tram lines in Osijek are operated by "Gradski Prijevoz Putnika d.o.o.".
+Tram lines in Zagreb are operated by Zagreb Electric Tram (which also operates a single funicular line - mostly for tourist purposes - and a gondola lift system), while the tram lines in Osijek are operated by Gradski Prijevoz Putnika.
 Tram network in the capital city of Zagreb is, however, far more extensive than the one in Osijek.